 There are wood glues, polyurethanes, CA glue, epoxy, construction adhesive, and waterproof putty all with completely waterproof versions available.

 Can Glue Dry Underwater?

-Although many glues are waterproof and do not deteriorate in water, this doesn’t mean that they will cure underwater if submerged before the glue has had a chance to dry.
+Although many glue brands are waterproof and do not deteriorate in water, this doesn’t mean that they will cure underwater if submerged before the glue has had a chance to dry.

 Most adhesives work by suspending an adhesion molecule (the sticky part) in a solvent.
 When the glue is applied, the solvent evaporates, leaving the adhesive behind, forming a strong bond.

 Therefore, submerging an adhesive while it’s still wet will stop the solvent from evaporating and therefore prevent the glue from being able to cure.